jtho4403/Escape-Room/minutes/3 May.md

 Researched and worked on methods to imlplement a joystick with the STM32 microcontroller to move the PTU.
 We decided to use a breadboard to make use of the joystick.
 We are also working on a version that implements directional input through serial communication to control the movement of the PTU.

 **PTU sensing module:**
+Reseraching and implmenting how to get the gyro values into acutal coordiante values